Bwallker/Alia/README.md

 # Alia

-A command line tool for creting and managing aliases
+A command line tool for creating and managing aliases